Puberty

 Menopause

 For the most part, any oral problem you have while you are in menopause probably is not directly related to the changes going on in your body.
 If you are taking estrogen supplements during this time, these should have little to no effect on your oral health.
 However, progesterone supplements may increase your gums' response to local irritants, causing the gums to bleed, turn red and swell.
 On rare occasions, a woman may experience a condition called menopausal gingivostomatitis.
-This condition is marked by gums that are dry and shiny, bleed easily, and that range in color from abnormally pale to deep red.
+This condition is marked by gums that are dry and shiny, bleed easily, and range in color from abnormally pale to deep red.

 Other symptoms include a dry, burning sensation in the mouth, abnormal taste sensations (especially salty, peppery, or sour), extreme sensitivity to hot or cold food or drinks, and finally difficulty removing any partial bridges or dentures.
 If you are diagnosed with menopausal gingivostomatitis, your periodontist can help you manage your condition with special medications.